sarobidy19/sarobidy19.github.io/_pages/projects.md

 My research areas lie in the intersection of combinatorics and algebra.
 In particular, I am interested in the [Erdős-Ko-Rado (EKR) theorem](https://en.wikipedia.org/wiki/Erd%C5%91s%E2%80%93Ko%E2%80%93Rado_theorem) for permutation groups.
 I also do research in the field of algebraic graph theory.

 ### Intersecting problems for permutation groups
-Given a set of permutations F of a set Ω, we say that F is *intersecting* if any two permutations of F agree on an element of Ω. That is,
+Given a set of permutations F of a set Ω, we say that F is *intersecting* if any two permutations of F agree on an element of $\Omega$.
+That is,

  $$ \forall g,h \in F, \exists \omega\in \Omega \text{ such that } \omega ^g = \omega^h.$$